KetkiShrirao/Python-Analysis-of-Airbnb-Listing-Data/README.md

 Objectives:

-Expore and profile the data to correct any quality issues Prepare and reformat the data for visulaization Visualize the data and identity key insights and recommendations
+Explore and profile the data to correct any quality issues Prepare and reformat the data for visulaization Visualize the data and identity key insights and recommendations